levigutt/mouse-chording/readme.md

 **use ioctl**

-use `ioctl(EVIOCGRAB)` to capture mouse events from device instead of `XGrabDeviceButton`
+use `ioctl(fd,EVIOCGRAB,1)` to capture mouse events from device instead of `XGrabDeviceButton`

 downside: